About

 the chris coffee aviation foundation

-The Chris Coffee Aviation Foundation was established by MAF in partnership with the family of the late Chris Coffee, a much-loved MAF pilot who was tragically killed in a car accident on his way to work in Arnhem Land in January 2025.
+The Chris Coffee Aviation Foundation* was established by Mission Aviation Fellowship (MAF) with the support of the family of the late Chris Coffee, a much-loved MAF pilot who was tragically killed in a car accident on his way to work in Arnhem Land in January 2025.
 Chris devoted his life to serving God, mentoring others and bringing hope to some of the world’s most isolated communities.
 Read more about Chris here.

 The Foundation honours his legacy of faith, service and passion for helping others flourish in their calling.
 Through the provision of scholarships and fellowships, including opportunities for mentorship and hands-on mission experience, we equip aspiring and locally trained pilots and engineers from within the regions where MAF serves, to become mission-ready and step into vital aviation and leadership roles.

-Your support will not only help these men and women develop their skills, but also build long-term sustainability for MAF’s operations – ensuring that life-saving help, hope and healing can continue reaching isolated communities for generations to come.
+Your support will help these men and women develop their skills, and will help build long-term sustainability for MAF’s operations – ensuring that life-saving help, hope and healing can continue reaching isolated communities for generations to come.

 Our Vision